Skip to content

 Create Your First Workflow

-1. Open your web browser and navigate to http://localhost:7860/.
+1. Open your web browser and navigate to the LangFlow URL displayed above.

 2. Click the button to create your first workflow.